DharunRaju005/e-connect-react/README.md

 # Student E-Connect

-An application that helps students to socialize, register for events & hackathons, and to join a club and collaborate with other members of the club.
+An application that helps students to socialize, register for events & hackathons, and to join a club and collaborate with other members of the club or between other clubs.

 [STILL IN DEVELOPMENT STAGE]